hw3245/BigData_FinalProject/README.md

 ## Setup and Installation

-To run these notebooks, you will need to have access to the following datasets, which are included in this repository:
+To run these notebooks, you will need to have access to the following datasets, :

 1. **Motor Vehicle Collisions - Crashes**: This dataset contains details about every motor vehicle collision in NYC reported by the police through the NYPD's TrafficStat reporting system.
+Please download the dataset from [here](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data) and place it in the root directory of the project folder.

 2. **NYC Zip Code Tabulation Areas Polygons**: This geospatial data is necessary for mapping and geospatial analysis.
 It provides the polygon shapes of NYC zip codes and can be used to overlay collision data geographically.
+This dataset is included in this repository.

 ### Prerequisites